-Class time and place: Tuesday 9.00-10.30, Room -137
+Class time and place: Monday 10.45-12.15, Online course

 Course type: Seminar

 Course content: This seminar works with the assumption that in a large majority of American domestic melodramas the middle-class family represents a miniature model of society.
 Through an investigation of the development of the genre, we will interrogate issues of sexuality, gender and ethnic- and class identities in American society across the 20th-century.